 There was a time not too long ago when nearly every doorway on the block of Sixth Street between First and Second Avenues opened onto an Indian restaurant where, moreover, the cost of a meal represented one of the biggest food bargains in the city.
 The added fact that all were BYO explained the long waits for a table, especially on weekends.

 Then around the turn of the twenty-first century came the “Indian invasion.”
 Savvy businessmen from Mumbai began arriving in New York, introducing locals to the kinds of restaurants they were accustomed to frequenting back home.
 Sixth Street began to decline.
-The NYU students who had once waited in line with their bottles of plonk now had their MBAs.
+The NYU students who had once waited in line with their bottles of plonk now had their MBAs and well-paying white collar jobs.
 When the urge to “eat Indian” came, they’d dine uptown at places where the price of a cocktail would have bought an entire dinner back in the day.

 Having spent many Fridays and Saturdays of my own in that queue, I recently made a pilgrimage to the old block, driven in equal parts by nostalgia and curiosity.
 Apparently I wasn’t alone.
 When I reached the entrance to Malai Marke, one of the last two Indian holdouts on the block, the place was full.